-UPDATED MARCH 2016: SEVERAL MEMORABLE SERIES ONE Survivors' filming locations inside Hampton Court are now accessible to visitors to the Herefordshire stately home and its grounds, as part of a series of recent enhancements to the tourist attraction.
+SEVERAL MEMORABLE SERIES one Survivors' filming locations inside Hampton Court are now accessible to visitors to the Herefordshire stately home and its grounds, as part of a series of recent enhancements to the tourist attraction.
 These interior locations, which can be accessed for a small additional entrance fee, have previously only been viewable on rare occasions and by special arrangement.

-Access to these interior locations costs (for adults) an additional £4.50 (on top of the £8.50 entrance fee for the gardens) payable at the ticket office on arrival.* During the week, and at quieter times, access may be scheduled at start times throughout the day, when groups of ticket holders are shown round the rooms by a guide.
+Access to these interior locations is available for a small additional cost on top of the standard entrance fee payable at the ticket office on arrival.
+On weekdays, and at quieter times, access may be scheduled at start times throughout the day, when groups of ticket holders are shown around the rooms by a guide.
 At weekends, and at busier times, group tours are suspended and visitors may access the interiors at a time of their own choosing.
-Photography (including flash photograhy) is permitted throughout the area of the tour.
+Photography (including flash photography) is permitted throughout the area of the tour.

 The tour begins by entering the house through the same door that Greg and Jenny are seen to leave the kitchen from in Starvation (before Greg returns to the house after hearing the children wake).
 Passing the entrance to the cellar seen in Something of Value the tour then emerges into the interior courtyard seen in several episodes, including Revenge and A Beginning.

 The tour showcases the impressive main doors to the Castle, and provides visitors with the chance to enjoy the vista of the main Gatehouse and the lawns stretching away along the main driveway to the front entrance.

 In the Spring of 2013, the tour was extended slightly to include the foot of the cantilever stone stairwell down which Tom Price descends the morning after Wendy's death in Law and Order; and on which Greg and Abby keep night time vigil during Huxley's siege in The Future Hour.